-- 9.3.1 Medical Cannabis Establishments Licensees may utilize inducements to assist qualified patients.
-Inducements must shall not persuade or influence the use of medical cannabis outside of practitioner recommendations and/or limitations or the amounts allowed by the Mississippi Medical Cannabis Act.
+- 9.3.1 Licensees may utilize inducements to assist qualified patients.
+Inducements shall not persuade or influence the use of medical cannabis outside of practitioner recommendations and/or limitations or the amounts allowed by the Mississippi Medical Cannabis Act.
 Examples of inducements include, but are not limited to: - 1.
 The use of discount cards; - 2.
 The use of coupons; - 3.
 The use of "punch cards" to offer discounts/free products; - 4.
 Promotion of sales/discounts on medical cannabis of any type; - 5.
 The use of "buy one, get one" discount approaches; and, - 6.
-The use of any type of "daily deal", "weekly deal", "monthly deal", etc. - 9.3.2 Any and all medical cannabis and/or medical cannabis products that are part of an inducement program as defined in Rule 3.4.1 9.3.1, remain subject to seed-to-sale tracking requirements, any practitioner limitation included on the qualified patient's written certification, and MS Medical Cannabis Equivalency Unit
+The use of any type of "daily deal", "weekly deal", "monthly deal", etc.

-MMCEU allotment limitations of set forth in the Mississippi Medical Cannabis Act.
+9.3.2 Any medical cannabis and medical cannabis products that are part of an inducement program as defined in Rule 9.3.1, remain subject to seed-to-sale tracking requirements, any practitioner limitation included on the qualified patient's written certification, and MMCEU allotment limitations set forth in the Mississippi Medical Cannabis Act.